Nutrient-rich rose hips form after the petals fall from the rose. They swell and are ready to pick when they turn the most gorgeous orange-red color.

 Medicinally, rose hips have been used in the treatment of colds, flu, infections, arthritis, diarrhea, and urinary tract disorders.
 In fact, a study published in 2007 found that those participants with rheumatoid arthritis who took the rose-hip remedy “LitoZin” improved their activity levels by 20–25 percent over those taking a placebo, with the number of joints causing pain falling by 40 percent.

-I love using rose hip infusions as well as the cold pressed seed and fruit oils in our sweet sisters’ skin and bodycare products for its amazing skin benefits… as well as its gorgeous orange-red color, too!
+I love using rose hip infusions as well as the cold pressed seed and fruit oils in our bodycare products for its amazing skin benefits… as well as its beautiful orange-red color.

 First, Rose hips contain a high concentration of Vitamin C which is crucial to collagen production.
 Getting enough vitamin C on your skin helps to preserve tissue integrity as well as fight free radical damage which can cause skin dryness, fine lines, and premature wrinkling.
 Vitamin C also helps your skin repair itself, smoothing scars and old wounds.
 Some research suggests that this vitamin may also reduce damage from UV rays.
 I like to spray my skin with Vitamin C water or infusion before going out in the sun:)